-“We wrote to them in September and they gave a response and around early October but we were not convinced and we wrote to them for clarification and gave a detailed response followed by a presentation of their plans for the whole Mine not Fitwaola alone.
+“We wrote to them in September and they gave a response and around early October but we were not convinced and we wrote to them for clarification and gave a detailed response followed a presentation of their plans for the whole Mine not Fitwaola alone.
 The ministry will give the final position in due course,” he said.

-And KCM General Manager Eugene Chungu said the mining firm had initially responded and needs more guidance from the Ministry of Mines so that it addresses all concerns raised by the ministry.
+And KCM General Manager Eugene Chungu said the mining firm had initially responded and needs more guidance from the Ministry of Mines so that it addresses all concerns raised the ministry.